Performance Anxiety Support

 A little bit of anxiety and excitement is normal and expected before you perform and put yourself ‘out there’, however when the anxiety feels like it might take away from your performance then it can become a problem.
 Do you always become anxious?
 Or is it just now and then?

 Is there a way to break this anxiety and calm down?
-Or to use the energy in my performance?

 Can you help me to understand what is really going on ‘backstage’ so I can perform at my best?

 Yes I can, and it’s different for everyone.
 Some people take longer than others to really be able to ‘face’ their audience and ‘hold their own’.
 That’s okay, this is a process of developing a sense of compassion and understanding for what is really going on inside of you.

 Being a performer and ‘holding your own’ takes developing your core Self and finding a sense of stability and inner self-worth (aka confidence).
 Vulnerability is important for a performer to have access to for the emotion to be present in the song, however when vulnerability is the only state present then it becomes unsafe for the performer and anxiety can creep in.